zlaalamiWD/readme/docs/Documentation/workflows/mail-box.md

     "scriptKey": "1000003",
 		"fillNumber": 0,
     "issueMessage": "REJECTED 533 HEALTHDYNE RX REJECTED",
-    "ClaimRejectCode": "388",
+    "claimRejectCode": "388",
-    "ClaimRejectDescription": "PRIOR AUTHORIZATION SUPPORTING DOCUMENT IS NOT USED FOR THIS TRANSACTION CODE" }
+    "claimRejectDescription": "PRIOR AUTHORIZATION SUPPORTING DOCUMENT IS NOT USED FOR THIS TRANSACTION CODE" }
 }